3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d01/instructor_notes/installation.md

 ## Installing Brew Cask
 #### What is brew cask?

 Where Homebrew lets us install packages and tools for the Terminal and other low level processes, brew cask let's us install Apps.
-Things like Chrome, Atom or Sublime Text, Spectacles, Slack and so on!
+Things like Chrome, Atom or Sublime Text, Spectacle, Slack and so on!

 #### to install brew cask